-PICA's overall goal continues to be assisting the City to become proactive in serving its citizens; where, after performing a thorough and objective self-evaluation, it defines its prospects through the beginning of the next century and then articulates and follows through with a service delivery philosophy consistent with available resources.
+PICA's overall goal continues to be assisting the City to become more proactive in serving its citizens; to define its service delivery philosophy; and then to consistently deliver such services within the constraints of available resources.
 No less will be acceptable.